 |Maintaining Your Certification|

-For non-ALM sources, please submit proof of participation certificates for education received to firstname.lastname@example.org.
+For non-ALM contact hour sources, please submit proof of participation to email@example.com.
 Acceptable proof of attendance includes: